 It is not being self-righteous.
 It is not a matter of spouting platitudes.
 It is not of needing to win every debate.

 It is being connected to the Holy Spirit.
 That is the essence of spirituality.
-It is being kind, patient and loving and come to all topics with the Mind of Christ.
-This is reflected you what you write not matter hwat the topic may be.
+It is being kind, patient and loving and coming to all topics with the Mind of Christ.
+This is reflected you what you write not matter what the topic may be.

-How do you stay connected to Christ even though you are writing on topics that don’t fit the usual Christan classification?
+How do you stay connected to Christ even though you are writing on topics that don’t fit the usual Christan classifications?
 By having a genuine relationship with Christ in the first place.
-Then, maintaining that though Bible study, prayer and acts of service.
+Then, maintaining that through Bible study, prayer and acts of service.
 See your relationship with Christ as a bridge to the world, not a barrier.

 What Kind of Christian Writer Are You?

 Too many Christian books are loaded with preachy sentimentality posing as literature.
-The guilty parties are not only the authors of Amish bodice-rippers, but also those who rant under the guise of “Christian apologetics.”
+The guilty parties are not only the authors of Amish bodice-rippers and apocalyptic thrillers, but also those who rant under the guise of “Christian apologetics.”

 Look at your writing with a new perspective.
 A Christian article or book can be on any topic.
 The single element that makes the writing different is that it is written by someone who believes and lives the Christian worldview.